The Sunshine Coast: A complete guide

 Nambour

-There are so many wonderful things to do in the Sunshine Coast that Nambour, traditionally a bit of an industrial and urban centre, was often overlooked.
+There are so many wonderful things to do on the Sunshine Coast that Nambour, traditionally a bit of an industrial and urban centre, was often overlooked.
 But it has changed in recent years and it’s now got quite a bit of action happening.

 In the centre, a collection of street art shows a shift to creativity.
 And that’s exemplified at Stalwart Brewing, where an old pub has been given a new lease of life with some modern ales.